Is Zero Trust Beneficial For Businesses?

 What Are the Seven Pillars of Zero Trust?

-Many organizations have referred to the Forrester Zero Trust eXtended (ZTX) model to help migrate from a perimeter-based security architecture to a zero-trust framework.
-The Forrester framework breaks down seven necessary pillars to properly deploy zero-trust security, including:
+Many organizations have referred to the Forrester Zero Trust eXtended (ZTX) model to help migrate from a perimeter-based email security architecture to a Zero Trust framework.
+The Forrester framework breaks down seven necessary pillars to properly deploy Zero Trust security, including:

 Workforce Security

-This pillar uses security tools such as authentication and access control policies to identify and validate the user attempting to connect to the network before applying policies limiting access to decrease the attack surface area.
+This pillar uses security tools, such as authentication and access control policies, to identify and validate the user attempting to connect to the network.
+Afterward, they can apply policies limiting access to parts of the system to decrease the cyber attack surface area if needed.

 Device Security

-The primary goal of this pillar is identification and authorization when devices attempt to connect to enterprise resources.
-The devices may be user-controlled or completely autonomous.
+The primary goal of this pillar is identification and authorization.
+When devices attempt to connect to enterprise resources, they could be user-controlled or completely autonomous.

 Workload Security

 This pillar refers to the applications, digital processes, and public and private IT resources an organization uses for operational purposes.
-Security is wrapped around each workload to prevent data collection, unauthorized access, or tampering with sensitive apps and services.
+Security is wrapped around each workload to ensure data loss prevention, unauthorized access, or tampering with sensitive apps and services.

 Network Security